PIYUSH9090/hello-python-kubernates/README.md

 minikube service hello-python service
 ```

-This is the pod name => hello-python service
+This is the pod name => hello-python-service

 So you will deen directly running this app in kubernates localhost at browser.